timglabisch/SymfonyDemoStreamBundle/README.md

 ## Installation

-Download this repo to your src Directory
+Download this repo to your src/Tg/DemoStreamBundle directory

 Add to your AppKernel